-The Hematology & Medical Oncology selective introduces students to the diagnosis and management of patients with hematological and cancerous diseases.
-The duration of the selective is 4 weeks.
-Objectives:
+The Hematology & Medical Oncology elective introduces students to the diagnosis and management of patients with hematological and cancerous diseases.
+The duration of this elective is four Weeks.

 - •Understand the signs, symptoms and management of common hematologic diseases. - •Understand and interpret laboratory tests and diagnostic studies employed in the assessment of hematologic disease. - •Understand the management of patients with different types of cancers and the approach to chemotherapy and its complications.